danikam/atlas-recast/_episodes/02-gitlab-ci.md

 These all sound like tasks that a Dockerfile would be great for!
 And indeed, the first key component of automated environment preservation with gitlab CI/CD is to add a Dockerfile to the repo with these specifications.

 > ## `atlas` User in ATLAS Containers
-> By default, files added to a docker container will be owned by root user, but for reasons that I still need to understand [FIXME: why do ATLAS containers use atlas rather than root user by default??], ATLAS uses a non-root `atlas` user in its analysis containers by default.
+> By default, files added to a docker container will be owned by root user.
+However, it's considered good practice to avoid actually working as root user unnecessarily since this minimizes the risk of accidentally misusing root privileges [FIXME: Lukas, is this the main reason?], so the analysisbase images use a non-root `atlas` user by default.
 >
 > Because of this, if we don't explicitly make the directory containing your analysis code owned by `atlas` user, you may run into permission issues when your code tries to run (as atlas user) and create new files and plots, etc. inside the directory.
 {: .callout}